Steffen Zühlke

-Steffen Zühlke is a German rower who won one bronze Olympic medal in the single sculls during the 1988 Summer Olympics in Seoul as well as one more in the World Rowing Cup II in Mannheim.
+Steffen Zühlke (born 28 April 1965) is a German rower who won one bronze Olympic medal in the quadriple sculls during the 1988 Summer Olympics in Seoul as well as one more in the World Rowing Cup II in Mannheim.

 Furthermore, he participated in the World Rowing Junior Championships in Vichy, France in 1983 where he won a silver medal at the age of 18.

 Zühlke is currently living in Unterhaching, Germany.